Pros and Cons of 5 Residential Carpet Fibres

 Polyester residential carpet fibres

-They make polyester from PET, adopted from recycled plastic containers.
+They make polyester from PET, derived from recycled plastic containers.
 PET is not abrasion-resistant.
 PET is the same type of plastic used to make water or drink bottles.
 When a water bottle is scuffed or scraped, you will notice that it loses its transparency.
-It becomes dull and looks more white or grey.
+It becomes dull and looks grey.
 That’s what happens to your polyester carpet.
 You will see grey or dark patterns in the carpet’s traffic lanes.
 Professional cleaning cannot reverse or repair this damage.

 In addition, polyester is oleophilic like olefin, meaning it has an affinity for oils.
-So it will attract and soak up the oils and make those traffic lanes look even worse.
+So it will attract and soak up the oils.
 But that is not all!
-Polyester has very poor resilience (the ability to bounce back after being crushed), so they crimp the fibres to help with this.
+Polyester has very poor resilience (the ability to bounce back after being crushed), so they crimp the fibres.
 This extreme crimping traps dust and fibres from socks and clothing.
 They get embedded into the polyester fibres.
 Cleaning has limited success with this problem.

-When we clean polyester carpets, we use increased mechanical agitation and other tricks we have learned from experience to get the best results.
-The good news is that polyester’s inherent stain resistance is excellent, so it is easy to remove spots like coffee, tea, red wine and pet stains.
-While polyester carpet is a losing battle appearance-wise, deep cleaning is essential to keep your home healthy.
+When we clean polyester carpets, we use increased mechanical agitation and other tricks we have learned to achieve the best results.
+The good news is that polyester’s inherent stain resistance is excellent, so it is easy to remove coffee, tea, red wine and pet stains.
+While polyester carpet is a losing battle, deep cleaning is essential to keep your home healthy.

 Olefin residential carpet fibres

 Olefin is the workhorse of all residential carpet fibres.
-Olefin (polypropylene) carpet resists fading, generates low levels of static electricity and is chemical, moisture and stain resistant.
-It is also favourable priced.
-Many rentals apartments have olefin berber.
+Olefin (polypropylene) carpet resists fading, generates low levels of static electricity and is resistant to moisture and stains.
+It is also favourably priced.
+Many rental apartments have olefin berber.
 It is a tough carpet.

 Olefin is oleophilic, meaning it has an affinity for oils.
 That’s why you see those yellow traffic lanes develop.
 This yellowing is hard to remove and can even be permanent in extreme situations.
 Due to this oil-loving characteristic and the fact that olefin is water and chemical-resistant, it can be challenging to clean.

 Residential olefin Berber presents some additional challenges when cleaning.
 Berber loop piles create an uneven surface.
-Traditional hot water extraction or steam cleaning wands will chatter (skip and jump) over the carpet resulting in insufficient extraction.
-As olefin resists water (it’s not absorbent), the cleaning solution follows the yarn shaft right down to the backing of the carpet, resulting in overwetting.
-As the carpet dries, the dirty water evaporates and wicks up to the surface turning the carpet ugly.
+Traditional cleaning wands will chatter (skip and jump) over the carpet, resulting in insufficient extraction.
+Olefin resists water (it’s not absorbent); the cleaning solution follows the yarn shaft into the back of the carpet, resulting in overwetting.
+As the carpet dries, the dirty water evaporates and wicks up to the surface, turning the carpet ugly.

 Wool residential carpet fibres

 Wool is the most expensive of all residential carpet fibres.
-Wool carpet is naturally beautiful, and ages gracefully.
-Wool broadloom (wall-to-wall) represents less than one percent of the fibre used to make carpets today.
+Wool carpet is naturally beautiful and ages gracefully.
+Wool broadloom (wall-to-wall) accounts for less than 1% of the fibre used to make carpets today.
 Yet, for many, it is viewed as the premier fibre.
-Wool carpet is durable and has inherent resilience.
+Wool carpet is durable.
 Wool carpet is the natural choice for those who value style, quality, indoor air quality (wool is naturally low-VOC carpet) and sustainability.

-Wool carpets need to be cleaned with care so as not to cause permanent damage.
-Alway use a certified WoolSafe® Approved Carpet Cleaning Service.
+Wool carpets need careful cleaning.
+Always use a certified WoolSafe® Approved Service Provider.
 Non-approved WoolSafe® carpet cleaning solutions can damage this protective membrane.
 The carpet damage may not be visible, but it will no longer have the natural ability to resist soil and water.
-This video shows why WoolSafe® Approved products should always be used.
+This video explains the importance of WoolSafe® Approved products.

 While we love wool carpets and cleaning them, we do not recommend wool carpets if you have dogs.
 Dog accidents can permanently bleach or discolour wool carpets.
-Also, many enzymes and strong oxidizers like hydrogen peroxide will damage the wool, making pet stain removal difficult.
+Also, many enzymes and strong oxidizers can damage the wool, making pet stain removal difficult.

 Spots, Stains and Residential Carpet Fibres

-You will notice that each of the five residential carpet fibres we discussed offer varying degrees of stain and soil resistance.
+You will notice that each of the five residential carpet fibres we discussed offers varying degrees of stain and soil resistance.
 It is important to understand that there is no stain-proof carpet.

-The second type of protective treatment used by carpet manufacturers is stain-resist treatments.
+The second type of protective treatment used by carpet manufacturers is stain-resistant treatments.
 They act like colourless dyes that block or provide a barrier against many common food stains.

-The Carpet and Rug Institute’s Carpet Primer states: “It should be noted, however, that these treatments are enhancements; they do not make the carpet stain-proof.
-For example, carpet treated with a stain-resistant finish is still subject to stains if the spot is not removed promptly and properly.
+The Carpet and Rug Institute’s Carpet Primer states: “These treatments are enhancements; they do not make the carpet stain-proof.
 Chemical treatments are not a substitute for the preventative measures of vacuuming and extraction cleaning.”

-We hope you found everything you need to know about the pros and cons of 5 residential carpet fibres.
-If you are looking for Residential Carpet Cleaning Victoria, BC, we are always happy to talk carpet!
+We hope you found everything you needed to know about the pros and cons of 5 residential carpet fibres.
+If you are looking for residential carpet cleaning service in Victoria, BC, at Tapestry, we are always happy to talk carpet!